Your superannuation may be your key to business ownership. But first, you need to know the rules of accessing super for a business.

 What Type of Business Should You Consider Starting?

-This is a difficult question as the answer partially depends on what you want out of your business venture.
 However, several sectors typically prove popular in Australia, assuming you have a strong business.
 These include the following:

 - Businesses in the service sector, such as textiles and telecoms, are a large part of the Australian economy.
 As such, a service business has a higher possibility of succeeding.